zhenweilin/zhenweilin.github.io/_pages/about.md

   - /about.html
 ---

 I'm a final year of phd student from SUFE.
 My research interest includes optimization theory, especially first-order method.
+Currently, I am a visiting student at Purdue University, working with Jimmy Zhang.